United States Pet Food Market Size and Share

 • March 2023: Blue Buffalo, a subsidiary of General Mills Inc., launched its new high-protein dry dog food line, BLUE Wilderness Premier Blend.
 It is formulated with chicken and a blend of antioxidants, vitamins, and minerals.

-United States Pet Food Market Report - Table of Contents
+Table of Contents for United States Pet Food Industry Report

 2. REPORT OFFERS